shreyaprsd/SoundVerse/README.md

 # SoundVerse

 SoundVerse is a SwiftUI iOS assignment project inspired by the Soundverse app experience.
-The goal is to build a simple, music-focused prototype with a home screen, a profile side menu, a notification flow, and basic audio playback.

 ## Project Requirements

-The app  demonstrate these main interactions:
+The app  demonstrates these main interactions:

 - A Soundverse-style home screen with a soundtrack preview.
 - A profile/menu button on the top left.